Monster (2003 film): Plot

-However, Selby reads in the newspapers about the string of murders, and she begins to suspect that Aileen may have committed them.
-She confronts Aileen, who justifies her actions by claiming she had only been protecting herself.
-Selby returns to Ohio on a charter bus.
-The night of her arrest, Aileen is approached at the biker bar she frequents by two strangers, who unbeknownst to her are bounty hunters.
+Selby confronts Aileen about the owner of the car, and Aileen confesses to the murders but justifies her actions by claiming she had only been protecting herself.
+As money runs out, Aileen tries to find another client.
+She is picked up by a man who genuinely offers her shelter and assistance.
+Despite her hesitancy, Aileen kills him.
+Selby sees composite sketches of her and Aileen on the news and returns to Ohio on a charter bus.
+Aileen is approached at the biker bar she frequents by two men, who unbeknownst to her, are undercover police officers.
 Thomas, whom Aileen always referred to as the only friend she had, infers the men's intentions and offers to drive her off.
 Aileen declines, no longer trusting herself with the well-being of anyone dear to her.
-The two men eventually lure Aileen out of the bar and she is promptly arrested by the police.
+The two men eventually lure Aileen out of the bar, and she is arrested by the police.
 Aileen speaks to Selby one last time while in jail.
 Selby reveals some incriminating information over the telephone and Aileen realizes that the police are listening in.
 To protect Selby, Aileen admits that she committed the murders alone.
 During Aileen's trial, Selby testifies against her, with Aileen's loving consent.
 Aileen is convicted of the murders and sentenced to death.
 On October 9, 2002, Aileen is executed by lethal injection.